We have recently worked on many chrome extensions. Releasing new chrome extensions manually gets tiring afer a while.

 REFRESH_TOKEN needs to be fetched from Google API.
 It also defines the scope of

 access for Google APIs.
-We need to refer Google OAuth2
+We need to refer to Google OAuth2

 for obtaining the refresh token.
 We can use any language library.

-publish job, we are attaching workspace to access
+publish job, we are attaching a workspace to access

 which was created previously.
-Now by using all required tokens obtained previously,
+Now, by using all the required tokens obtained previously,

-which must be used to push the app to chrome store.
+which must be used to push the app to the chrome store.
 Then, we make a

-Chrome store API to push the app and then using the same API again to publish the app.
+Chrome store API to push the app, and then use the same API again, to publish the app.

-Upload via API has one more advantage over manual upload.
-Manual upload generally takes up to 1 hour to reflect app on chrome store.
-Whereas upload using Google API generally reflects app within 5-10 minutes considering app does not go for a review by Google.
+Uploading via API has one more advantage over manual upload.
+Manual upload generally takes up to 1 hour to show the app in the chrome store.
+Whereas uploading using Google API generally reflects the app within 5-10 minutes, considering app does not go for a review by Google.